jbogard/bulk-writer/README.md

          ArbitraryData = arbitraryData
       };

-Note that this LINQ query does not execute until its `IEnumerator.MoveNext()` method is called, which will ultimately be called by `SqlBulkCopy`.
+Note that this LINQ query does not execute until the `MoveNext()` method is called on its enumerator, which will ultimately be called by `SqlBulkCopy`.

 Next, all there is to do is let Bulk Writer write the results to your database table.